Reehahs/Edge-Detection/README.md

 Will require IDE to test.

-Will need to manually put in the directory test picture into the input area.
+Will need to manually put in the directory of the test picture into the input area.

 The output picture will be edgesTmp.png.